Exoft/Exoft.Security.OAuth/README.md

 # Demo

-For using your authentication server you just need to make the request with appropriate parameters which are described below.
+For using your authorization server you just need to make the request with appropriate parameters which are described below.

 Request URL: `http://localhost/token`.